CloudBotIRC/CloudBot/README.md

 ## Documentation

-To configure your `CloudBot`, vist the [Config Wiki Page](http://git.io/cloudbotconfig).
+To configure your `CloudBot`, visit the [Config Wiki Page](http://git.io/cloudbotconfig).

-To write your own plugins, vist the [Plugin Wiki Page](http://git.io/cloudbotplugins).
+To write your own plugins, visit the [Plugin Wiki Page](http://git.io/cloudbotplugins).

 More at the [Wiki Home Page](http://git.io/cloudbotwiki).